sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 res62: Int = 55
 ```

-This type of recursive implementation (*at least the `accumulatorFun` implementation*) is called a tail-recursive implementation, because it includes the recursive step as the last step, and nothing more.
-These types of implementations can be optimized by the compiler, and result in higher execution speeds and less stack memory used, since we're not storing any intermediate values (*i.e., the last call, `accumulatorFun(a + 1, b, acc + a)`, is just that, and nothing more, so it gets evaluated without the need to store and "recall" previous values*)
+This type of recursive implementation (*at least the `accumulatorFun` implementation*) is called a tail-recursive implementation because it includes the recursive step as the last step and nothing more.
+The compiler can optimize these types of implementations and result in lower execution speeds and less stack memory used since we're not storing any intermediate values (*i.e., the last call, `accumulatorFun(a + 1, b, acc + a)`, is just that, and nothing more, so it gets evaluated without the need to store and "recall" previous values*)

-Recursion is in itself a vast topic, and can get very confusing when we're dealing with more complex cases.
-However, in this segment we'll stick with the generalities.
+Recursion is a vast topic and can get very confusing when dealing with more complex cases.
+However, in this segment, we'll stick with the generalities.

 ---

 # Next steps
-Scala is feature-packed and has thousands of built-in more advanced functionalities.
-We did not discuss the OOP aspect of Scala, since it would require at least another full segment.
-However, there are plenty of resources for those interested in exploring Scala in more detail.
+Scala is feature-packed and has thousands of built-in, more advanced functionalities.
+We did not discuss the OOP aspect of Scala since it would require at least another full segment.
+However, plenty of resources exist for those interested in exploring Scala in more detail.

 **Suggested next topics to cover:**
 - Object-Oriented Programming